 Research Advisors must be selected at the time of application.
-The additional committee members should be selected during the first semester.
-Only the Research Advisor or Co-Advisor needs to be a tenured or tenure-track faculty member from the School of Molecular Sciences selected from the list provided.
+The additional committee members should be selected during the first graduate semester.
+Only the Research Advisor or Co-Advisor needs to be a tenured or tenure-track faculty member from the School of Molecular Sciences.

-All students enrolled in the Biochemistry and Chemistry graduate programs are required to present a poster during the annual recruitment Visitation Weekend to maintain their position of goodstanding in the program.
+All students enrolled in the Biochemistry and Chemistry graduate programs are required to present a poster during the annual recruitment Visitation Weekend to maintain their position of good-standing in the program.
 This includes first-year students.